What does Brexit Mean for your Air Passenger Rights?

 What advice can AirHelp give?

-With growing uncertainty for passengers, AirHelp offers expert advice to those who have booked a holiday or flight for a date which straddles or falls after the Brexit date – Friday 29 March 2019.
+With growing uncertainty for passengers, AirHelp has prepared a series of FAQ, offering expert advice to those who have booked a holiday or flight for a date which straddles or falls after the Brexit date.

 “It is almost unimaginable that the UK will be cut off from the EU, especially with Mediterranean tourism so reliant on British travellers.